celestiaorg/celestia-zkevm/hyperlane/README.md

 ### Enroll remote routers for both collateral and synthetic tokens

+Now that we've deployed the Hyperlane core and warp route infrastructure for a collateral token on Celestia and a synthetic token on Reth, we must establish a link between the two tokens and mailboxes.

 1. Enroll the synethetic token contract on Reth as the remote router contract on the celestia-app cosmosnative module.
 NOTE: Here we left-pad the 20byte EVM address to conform to the `HexAddress` spec of cosmosnative.
 It is unclear whether or not this is the correct approach.
 See: https://github.com/bcp-innovations/hyperlane-cosmos/issues/121

 ```
+celestia-appd tx warp enroll-remote-router [token-id] [remote-domain] [receiver-contract] [gas]

 celestia-appd tx warp enroll-remote-router 0x726f757465725f61707000000000000000000000000000010000000000000000 1234 0x000000000000000000000000a7578551baE89a96C3365b93493AD2D4EBcbAe97 0 --from default --fees 400utia
 ```